tgaborit/surlyllabe/README.md

 Please note that the syllabation is based on French grammar rules and therefore brings no garantee for other languages.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for running purposes.

+### Prerequisite

+What things you need to install the software and how to install them

+##### Python 3.2+

+Download the adequate installer, **version 3.2 or ulterior**, *Stable Releases* category, at the address https://www.python.org/downloads/windows/.
+Then follow the installation instructions.

 ## Tree view

 * `/word` : the Word Add-in containing VBA code of the macros